 The Illinois Department is authorized to lower income eligibility ceilings, raise parent co-payments, create waiting lists, or take such other actions during a fiscal year as are necessary to ensure that child care benefits paid under this Article do not exceed the amounts appropriated for those child care benefits.
-These changes may be accomplished by emergency rule under Section 5-45 of the Illinois Administrative
+These changes may be accomplished by emergency rule under Section 5-45 of the Illinois Administrative Procedure Act, except that the limitation on the number of emergency rules that may be adopted in a 24-month period shall not apply.

-- 1 Procedure Act, except that the limitation on the number of - 2 emergency rules that may be adopted in a 24-month period shall - 3 not apply. - 4 The Illinois Department may contract with other State - 5 agencies or child care organizations for the administration of - 6 child care services. - 7 (c) Payment shall be made for child care that otherwise - 8 meets the requirements of this Section and applicable - 9 standards of State and local law and regulation, including any - 10 requirements the Illinois Department promulgates by rule in - 11 addition to the licensure requirements promulgated by the - 12 Department of Children and Family Services and Fire Prevention - and Safety requirements promulgated by the Office of the State - 14 Fire Marshal, and is provided in any of the following: - 15 (1) a child care center which is licensed or exempt - from licensure pursuant to Section 2.09 of the Child Care - 17 Act of 1969; - 18 (2) a licensed child care home or home exempt from - 19 licensing; - 20 (3) a licensed group child care home; - 21 (4) other types of child care, including child care - 22 provided by relatives or persons living in the same home - as the child, as determined by the Illinois Department by - 24 rule. - 25 (c-5) Solely for the purposes of coverage under the - 26 Illinois Public Labor Relations Act, child and day care home providers, including licensed and license exempt, participating in the Department's child care assistance program shall be considered to be public employees and the State of Illinois shall be considered to be their employer as of January 1, 2006 (the effective date of Public Act 94-320), but not before.
-The State shall engage in collective bargaining with an exclusive representative of child and day care home providers participating in the child care assistance program concerning their terms and conditions of employment within the State's control.
-Nothing in this that are subsection shall be understood to limit the right of families receiving services defined in this Section to select child and day care home providers or supervise them within the limits of this Section.
-The State shall not be considered to be the employer of child and day care home providers for any purposes not specifically provided in Public Act 94-320, including, but not limited to, purposes of vicarious liability in tort and purposes of statutory retirement or health insurance benefits.
-Child and day care home providers shall not be covered by the State Employees Group Insurance Act of 1971.
+The Illinois Department may contract with other State agencies or child care organizations for the administration of child care services.

+(c) Payment shall be made for child care that otherwise meets the requirements of this Section and applicable standards of State and local law and regulation, including any requirements the Illinois Department promulgates by rule in addition to the licensure requirements promulgated by the Department of Children and Family Services and Fire Prevention and Safety requirements promulgated by the Office of the State

+- 1 Fire Marshal, and is provided in any of the following: - 2 (1) a child care center which is licensed or exempt 3 from licensure pursuant to Section 2.09 of the Child Care - 4 Act of 1969; - 5 (2) a licensed child care home or home exempt from - 6 licensing; - (3) a licensed group child care home; - 8 (4) other types of child care, including child care - 9 provided by relatives or persons living in the same home - as the child, as determined by the Illinois Department by - 11 rule.

+- 12 (c-5) Solely for the purposes of coverage under the - 13 Illinois Public Labor Relations Act, child and day care home - 14 providers, including licensed and license exempt, - 15 participating in the Department's child care assistance - 16 program shall be considered to be public employees and the - 17 State of Illinois shall be considered to be their employer as - of January 1, 2006 (the effective date of Public Act 94-320), - 19 but not before.
+The State shall engage in collective - 20 bargaining with an exclusive representative of child and day - 21 care home providers participating in the child care assistance - 22 program concerning their terms and conditions of employment - 23 that are within the State's control.
+Nothing in this - 24 subsection shall be understood to limit the right of families - 25 receiving services defined in this Section to select child and - 26 day care home providers or supervise them within the limits of employer of child and day care home providers for any purposes not specifically provided in Public Act 94-320, including, but not limited to, purposes of vicarious liability in tort and purposes of statutory retirement or health insurance benefits.